-The State University at New York College at Plattsburgh (SUNY Plattsburgh or the College) is an educational community bound by common standards of conduct and a commitment to ensuring a safe and supportive learning and working environment for all students, faculty, and staff.
-This policy establishes procedures for responding to incidents of sexual harassment and sexual violence, including procedures to assist victim/survivors, hold perpetrators accountable, and reduce the incidence of sexual violence and harassment.
+Establishes procedures for responding to incidents of sexual harassment and sexual violence, including procedures to assist students/employees, hold perpetrators accountable, and reduce the incidence of sexual violence and harassment.

 It is the policy of SUNY Plattsburgh that sexual harassment and sexual violence will not be tolerated.

 It is the policy of the College to support and assist individuals who have experienced sexual violence in attaining the services they may need and/or to assist them in reporting the incident to appropriate College offices and/or police agencies.
 Assisting reporting individuals includes providing them with information about medical, legal, and counseling services available so reporting individuals can make informed decisions and avail themselves of all the services and rights to which they are entitled.

 When sexual violence is reported, a coordinated response is initiated, as detailed below.
 Unless the reporting individual is in immediate danger, all steps taken should be discussed with the reporting individual and initiated with the person's consent.

 SUNY Sexual Harassment Response and Prevention Policy Statement

 Sexual harassment is a form of sex discrimination which is unlawful in the workplace under Title VII of the Civil Rights Act of 1964, as amended, and the New York State Human Rights Law.
 Under Title IX of the Educational Amendments of 1972, sexual harassment also is prohibited in the provision of educational services and protects students and employees from sexual harassment.